When I recently asked readers (of my newsletter) what was on their mind, I got some comments asking:

 “How can I get my child to eat his/her veggies!?”

 So I've got some tips and free resources for you today to help you answer that question in a multi-media format.
 Text, audio, and video.
 Here we go!

 Resource #2 (Audio): Listen to an interview I did with Dr. Meaghan Kirschling from the Beyond the Basics Health Academy.
-This 45 minute interview is an easy listen (while you're out for a walk and some fresh air!), and it will give you lots and lots of information about how to handle a picky eater that you might have in your life.
-I've also in included a bit more information about the interview below if you'd like more information.
+This 45-minute interview is an easy listen (while you're out for a walk and some fresh air!), and it will give you lots and lots of information about how to handle a picky eater that you might have in your life.
+I've also included a bit more information about the interview below if you'd like more information.

 Resource #3 (Video): This is one of my favorite videos to inspire kids to eat their veggies!

 More about the interview with Dr. Meaghan Kirschling

 As a society, we see the effects of a poor diet at a younger and younger age.
 Let’s look at the stats and information put out by the government, and then let’s talk about how one of our recent podcast guests, Kathryn Kemp Guylay, is changing the way that families and teachers approach childhood nutrition with her new book Give It a Go, Eat a Rainbow that focuses on making healthy dietary choices easy and fun.